 Overview

-The Deaf Studies certificate enables students to learn about sign language and Deaf culture in order to be involved as an advocate or signer, but not as a paid professional interpreter.
+The Deaf Studies Certificate contains the courses from the first year of the Interpreter Training Program degree, without the general education classes.
+This certificate enables students to learn about sign language and deaf culture in order to be involved as an ally or signer, but not as a paid professional interpreter.

 Program Chair